 Our fellow members receive electronic access to one of our three journal series, both online and through a dedicated Android/iOS app.
-To access the journal online fellows should log into My RSS and go to the My publications page.
+To access the journal online fellows should log into My RSS and go to the View my publications page.
 Learn more about the journal apps here.

 Keep up to date

 Members can keep up to date with journal content by opting to receive a ‘table of contents’ each time a journal is published online.
 It is simple and free to set up: